 Instructions for the Coalition Application:

-William & Mary will accept the Coalition Application starting in the fall of 2018.
-Students applying in the fall of 2018 or after are welcome to start filling their locker, but W&M will only be accepting the Common Application this fall.
+William & Mary will accept the Coalition Application starting this fall.
+Students applying in the fall of 2018 or after are welcome to start filling their locker.

 Instructions for the Common Application: